 Urban Rec Okanagan 2-Pitch Rules

-- Maximum of 10 players on the field of which a maximum of 6 can be male (i.e. 6 males and 4 females).
-6 In-fielders and 4 Fielders.
-There must be a minimum of 1 female player in the outfield and 1 female player in the infield.
+- Maximum of 10 players on the field of which a minimum of 4 per gender.
+6 In-fielders (must stand on dirt) and 4 fielders (must stand on grass).
+There must be a minimum of 1 per gender in outfield and infield.

-To avoid forfeit a team needs a minimum of 7 total players including a minimum of 1 of any gender.
+- To avoid forfeit a team needs a minimum of 7 total players including a minimum of 1 of any gender.
 For example, if you have 7 players but only 1 female, your team will play 3 players short and the missing players will be an automatic out at the beginning of the line-up.
-If a team of at least 7 players cannot be fielded within 15 minutes of the scheduled start time the game will be recorded as a 1-0 victory for the non-forfeiting team and the forfeiting team will be subject to the Urban Rec DEFAULT POLICY to compensate the other team.
+If a team of at least 7 players (regardless of gender count) cannot be fielded within 15 minutes of the scheduled start time the game will be recorded as a 1-0 victory for the non-forfeiting team and the forfeiting team will be subject to the Urban Rec DEFAULT POLICY to compensate the other team.
 At this point it is encouraged that the teams redistribute players and just play for fun.
+If a team has 7 but not both a female and male, the game is a loss but not a default.

-- Games are limited to 80 minutes in length to ensure all games are completed.
+- Games are limited to 80 minutes in length or 7 innings (whichever comes first) to ensure all games are completed.
 No new inning may start after 65 minutes; teams are responsible for watching the time to ensure they don’t bump the games following them.
 If a game reaches the 80-minute limit then the game will be called and the score will revert back to the previous completed inning.

-- Only wood or single wall aluminum bats may be used.
+- Teams may bring their own wood bats.
+Any other bats will be supplied by Urban Rec.
 Trappers can only be used at 1st base or by the catcher.
 Keep all equipment off the playing field when not in use.
-NO METAL SPIKES, will result as a forfeit game, or lose bond.
+NO METAL SPIKES, will result as a forfeit game.

 - All ten players must bat each inning.
 All runs are counted until the 10th batter has been put out.
 The 10th batter can only be put out by tagging a base in front of him or her.
 You cannot tag the 10th batter.